julianshapiro/velocity/packages/velocity/README.md

 ###**New Features**

-- 0.5.2: Ability to set display option to "auto".
-See http://VelocityJS.org/#display.
+- 0.6.0: Ability to set `display` to "auto" and to toggle `visibility`.
+See http://VelocityJS.org/#displayAndVisibility.
 - 0.5.0: Promises support.
 See http://VelocityJS.org/#promises.
 - 0.3.0-0.4.0: SVG animation support.
 See http://VelocityJS.org/#svg.
 - 0.2.0: Added step easing.
 See http://VelocityJS.org/#easing.